nzbget/nzbget.github.io/_wiki/Packaging.md

 Having two branches - one for testing (develop) and another for stable (master) - ensures that code changes made in the development code of the new version do not flow into stable version before they thoroughly tested.

-The recommended way of obtaining source code of stable and testing versions is [[Download Page|http://nzbget.net/download]] or [[Release Archive|https://github.com/nzbget/nzbget/releases]].
+The recommended way of obtaining source code of stable and testing versions is [Download page](download) or [Release archive](https://github.com/nzbget/nzbget/releases).

 **Summary:** there are three kinds of NZBGet releases:
 - **Stable** - recommended for new users and for users not having much time for possible error handling;